This page highlights topical astronomy facts and research of interest.

-The surface of the sun (photosphere) glows at a steady temperature of 5,500 º C, by comparison sunspots are temporary areas with lower temperature of 2,700 to 4,200°C that typically last between a few days to a few weeks.
+The surface of the sun (photosphere) glows at a steady temperature of 5,500 º C, by comparison, sunspots are temporary areas with a lower temperature of 2,700 to 4,200°C that typically last between a few days to a few weeks.
 At this lower temperature they appear darker, but on their own would be brighter than a full moon.
-The reason for this visible difference is because the suns brightness approximates to luminescence that varies to the fourth power of temperature (L ~ T 4), so sunspot brightness appears far lower (darker) than the rest of the photosphere.
+The reason for this visible difference is because the sun’s brightness approximates to luminescence that varies to the fourth power of temperature (L ~ T 4), so sunspot brightness appears far lower (darker) than the rest of the photosphere.

 Sunspots are caused by the sun’s differential rotation steadily winding up its magnetic field below the surface, forming magnetic flux tubes that eventually burst through the surface.
 When this happens heat conveyed by convection towards the surface slows, reducing the surface temperature.
-Close up sunspots display two zones, a black central area (umbra) where the magnetic field lines emerges more or less vertically (maximum suppression of heat flow), and a surrounding area (penumbra) that appears lighter because the emerging magnetic field lines are inclined to the surface (reduced suppression of heat flow).
-This confirms there’s an increasing temperature gradient between the centre and the edge.
+Close up sunspots display two zones, a black central area (umbra) where the magnetic field lines emerge more or less vertically (maximum suppression of heat flow), and a surrounding area (penumbra) that appears lighter because the emerging magnetic field lines are inclined to the surface (reduced suppression of heat flow).
+This confirms there’s an increasing temperature gradient between the center and the edge.

 Yes, we are made of stardust.